A topic from the subject of Biochemistry in Chemistry.

 Hormones:

-• Examples: Insulin, glucagon, estrogen, testosterone
+• Examples: Insulin, glucagon, estrogen, testosterone, cortisol, thyroid hormones (T3 and T4), growth hormone

-• Functions: Regulate metabolism, growth, reproduction, etc.
+• Functions: Regulate metabolism, growth, development, reproduction, mood, sleep, and many other bodily functions.

 Neurotransmitters:

-• Types: Acetylcholine, dopamine, serotonin, GABA
+• Types: Acetylcholine, dopamine, serotonin, GABA (gamma-aminobutyric acid), glutamate, norepinephrine, epinephrine

 Similarities:

-• Act as chemical messengers
+• Act as chemical messengers.

-• Bind to receptors on cells
+• Bind to specific receptors on target cells.

 Differences: